 A Vegan’s Guide to Good Nutrition

-We all know that vegan foods are far healthier than animal products.
-They’re cholesterol-free, and they’re more likely to be low in saturated fat and calories and high in fiber, complex carbohydrates, and cancer-fighting antioxidants (of course, I’m not talking vegan cookies, candy or potato chips).
-If you want to reap the health benefits of a vegan diet—a slim waistline, lots of energy, and good health—you should eat an array of fruits, veggies, beans, whole grains, and other wholesome plant-based foods.
+Vegan foods are far healthier than meat, eggs, and dairy.
+They’re cholesterol-free and more likely to be low in saturated fat and calories and high in fiber, complex carbohydrates, and cancer-fighting antioxidants.
+(Of course, we’re not talking about vegan cookies, candy, or potato chips.)
+If you want to reap the health benefits of a vegan diet—a healthy weight, lots of energy, and lower risks of heart disease, diabetes, and some types of cancer—you should eat an array of fruits, veggies, beans, whole grains, and other wholesome plant-based foods.
 Big surprise, huh?

-Protein-Packed Plant Foods Almost every food contains protein, so it’s nearly impossible not to get enough if you’re consuming an adequate amount of calories.
-Soybeans, a vegan super-food, are packed with protein and essential amino acids.
+Almost every food contains protein, so it’s nearly impossible not to get enough if you’re consuming a varied diet with an adequate number of calories.
+Soybeans, a vegan superfood, are packed with protein and essential amino acids.
 Other beans as well as chickpeas, lentils, nuts, seeds, mushrooms, broccoli, walnuts, whole-wheat bread, oatmeal, and corn are also good protein sources.

-Calcium Plus Compassion Cows don’t have to suffer in order for people to get calcium.
+Cows don’t have to suffer in order for humans to get calcium.
 It’s abundant in collard greens, kale, broccoli, beans, sesame tahini, and almonds.
 It can also be found in calcium-fortified soy or rice milk, orange juice, and some brands of tofu.

-Make Popeye Proud Spinach is rich in iron, so eat it heartily to build strong muscles.
-Other iron-rich foods include beans, black-eyed peas, lentils, chickpeas, oatmeal, dried fruits, nuts, sunflower seeds, nutritional yeast, molasses, and grains such as quinoa and millet.
-Vitamin C helps increase iron absorption, so for optimal health benefits, consume foods that are rich in both nutrients, such as dark-green, leafy vegetables.
+Spinach is rich in iron, so eat lots of it to build strong muscles.
+Other iron-rich foods include beans, black-eyed peas, lentils, chickpeas, oatmeal, dried fruit, nuts, sunflower seeds, nutritional yeast, molasses, and grains such as quinoa and millet.
+Vitamin C helps increase iron absorption, so for optimal health benefits, consume foods that are rich in both nutrients, such as dark-green leafy vegetables.